Unity-Technologies/ml-agents/docs/Basic-Guide.md

 the 3DBall Scene is the only one checked.
 (If the list is empty, than only the current scene is included in the build).
 6. Click **Build**:
-    a.
-In the File dialog, navigate to the `python` folder in your ML-Agents directory.
+    - In the File dialog, navigate to the `python` folder in your ML-Agents directory.
-    b.
-Assign a file name and click **Save**.
+    - Assign a file name and click **Save**.
+    - (For Windows）With Unity 2018.1, it will ask you to select a folder instead of a file name.
+Create a subfolder within `python` folder and select that folder to build.
+In the following steps you will refer to this subfolder's name as `env_name`.

 ![Build Window](images/mlagents-BuildWindow.png)